Supervision: Responsible AI in research for supervisors

 This introductory workshop aims to enable supervisors to:

-- Describe how AI tools work and define important terminology
+- Describe how AI tools work and define important terminology.

-- Describe the potential benefits and the risks and limitations of using AI when conducting research
+- Describe the potential benefits and the risks and limitations of using AI when conducting research.

-- Support their students to apply relevant University policies and processes
+- Support their students to apply relevant University policies and processes.

-- Guide students to critically evaluate the potential inclusion of AI tools for conducting research
+- Guide students to critically evaluate the potential inclusion of AI tools for conducting research.

 Attendance counts toward the supervision development activities required for the five-yearly reaccreditation of doctoral supervisors.

-Thursday 21 August, 2025
+Thursday 20 November, 2025

 Online via Zoom